insanum/gcalcli/docs/README.md

   --locale <locale>        set a custom locale (i.e. 'de_DE.UTF-8').
 Check the
                            supported locales of your system first.

-  --reminder-minutes <#>   number of minutes to use when setting reminders for
+  --reminder <mins>        number of minutes to use when setting reminders for
-                           quick add; if not specified, Google code's default behavior occurs: no reminder is set (documented, incorrectly, otherwise: as using the default for the calendar, but this does not actually happen)
+                           the 'quick' and 'add' commands; if not specified, Google code's default behavior occurs: no reminder is set (documented, incorrectly, otherwise: as using the default for the calendar, but this does not actually happen)

+   --title <title>         event details used by the 'add' command --where <location>      - the duration is specified in minutes --when <datetime>       - make sure to quote strings with spaces --duration <#>          - the datetime format is 'MM/DD/YYYY HH:MM' --descr <description>   - the '--reminder' option can be specified as well

  Commands: